Mathématique: Chapter 4

 “Oh no, thank you,” Rush replied, with a discourteous level of courtesy.

-Telford rolled his eyes and started for the door.
+Telford started for the door.

 “Good luck,” Young said.